nghafourian/test/Pluto.md

 ### py2 environment and the requirements for pyPLUTO
 Basically, you should be able to use `PLUTO` and `pyPLUTO` with any of the `python` versions (python2 or python3).
 However, in our experience, it only works with python2.
 So, you can create a second environment *(py2)* with `python2` (version 2.7).
 This is easy to do following [This guide](https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/).

-NOTE 1: *You still need the free internet (e.g. you can use lantern if you are in Iran) as mentioned in the above manual.*
+NOTE 1: You still need the free internet (e.g. you can use lantern if you are in Iran) as mentioned in the above manual.

-NOTE 2: *You do not need to create py3 environment*.
+NOTE 2: You do not need to create py3 environment.

 In `Ubuntu/Mint` you can use the following command in the terminal.:
 ```sh